 (3) Without limiting or otherwise affecting the application of the Government Agreements Act 1979, the Agreement shall operate and take effect notwithstanding any other Act or law.

-[Section 4 amended by No. 44 of 1987 s.
+[Section 4 amended: No. 44 of 1987 s.
 5.]

 4A.
 Supplementary Agreement ratified and implementation authorised